-(2) Orientation or training that includes the ethics of

-(c) Vital documents: Documents that individuals applying for compensation benefits must understand, respond to or complete in order to access the crime victims compensation program.
-Vital documents also include documents that inform the victim/claimant of his/ her rights.
+- (1) Proficiency in both English and the language spoken by the LEP individual; - (2) Orientation or training that includes the ethics of interpreting; and - (3) Fundamental knowledge in both languages of specialized terms and concepts. - (c) Vital documents: Documents that individuals applying for compensation benefits must understand, respond to or complete in order to access the crime victims compensation program.
+Vital documents also include documents that inform the victim/claimant of his/her rights.